Introduction

 Before we dive into the fixes, understand why this is critical:

-46% of all Google searches have local intent (e.g., “dentist near me”).
+46%** of all Google searches have *local intent (e.g., “dentist near me”).
+This means nearly half of all searches are looking for local solutions.

-76% of people who perform a local search visit a business within 24 hours.
+76%** of people who perform a local search visit a business within *24 hours.
+This statistic highlights the urgency and immediacy of local searches.

-28% of those local searches result in a purchase.
+28%** of those local searches result in *a purchase.
+This shows the high conversion potential of local search traffic.

 👉 The opportunity is massive — but only if you're optimized to appear where people are looking.
+By optimizing your local SEO, you can tap into this potential and drive more customers to your business.

 ❌ Problem #1: Incomplete Google Business Profile